TBear79/rabbit-chatter/README.md

 String

-Default: 'rabbit-chat'
+Default: ''

 The name of the exchange.
+Leave empty and use routingKey in order to send to a specific queue no matter what exchange it's bound to.

+### routingKey

+String

+Default: ''

+The name of the queue to send the message to.

 # Sending properties